The Gingerdead Man: Reception

-The horror website Bloody Good Horror gave the film a negative review, stating "It's one of the shortest, yet hardest to watch, films. [sic] I've ever seen."
-Criticisms were directed at the film's humor and it's writing.
+The horror website Bloody Good Horror gave the film a negative review, stating "It's one of the shortest, yet hardest to watch, films I've ever seen."
+Criticisms were directed at the film's humor and its writing.

 According to Horror Society this film lacks a plot and makes very little sense.
 The review stated the "acting was atrocious" and "insanely stupefied."

 Like many other Full Moon properties, the film spawned a franchise of sequels, crossovers, shorts, and comic books, as well as merchandise.